fyhuang/img2loc/work_log.md

 * hidden-2048-do.
 Same as hidden-2048 but with dropout=0.2.
 OK.
 * tvit-aug.
 No hidden.
 Increased jitter (0.1 for b/c, 0.01 for h/s).
 Better than tvit.
 * w+20%. world1 + 20% of im2gps.
 Same model (tvit with no hidden).
 Adjusted LR schedule (total 15 epochs).

+  While val_loss curve looked much better (only going up slightly at the end), the overall performance was not better.
+  However, this could have been because of fewer training epochs.

 * w+100%.
 LR schedule adjusted for 30 epochs. max_steps=400k

 ### Next: does hierarchical classification head help?